-Format USB drive to NTFS in Windows 10 with Windows formatting tool
+Format USB to NTFS in Windows 10 with Windows Formatting Tool

 Since directly formatting a disk will erase data, you must copy important files and place them to a safe location before proceeding with the following two methods.
 In case you'll need to recover data from formatted USB drive, EaseUS Data Recovery Wizard would make it easy to bring back the loss with success.